Accident & Injury Law

-Simmons and Fletcher, P.C. are Houston personal injury attorneys who have been helping individuals who have suffered due to the negligent actions of others obtain settlements and verdicts compensating them for their losses since the firm formed in 1979.
-The majority of the cases we handle are in Texas, however, we do help victims of serious and catastrophic injuries across the nation.
+Simmons and Fletcher, P.C. are personal injury attorneys who have been helping individuals who have suffered due to the negligent actions of others obtain settlements and verdicts compensating them for their losses since the firm formed in 1979.
 If you have suffered an injury due to someone’s negligence, call us for a free consultation at: 800-298-0111.
+We work on a contingency fee basis when we take your case.

 What Is Personal Injury Law?

-Personal injury (PI) law in Texas aims to hold someone responsible for negligence.
-PI law stems from the basic principle that every person has a “duty” to conduct themselves in a way that does not cause injury to other people.
-By failing to act in a way that would prevent someone’s injury or not taking action to prevent someone from harm, a person is negligent and has breached their duty of care.
+Personal injury law stems from the basic principle that every person has a “duty” to conduct themselves in a way that does not cause injury to other people.
+By failing to act in a way that would prevent someone’s injury or not taking action to prevent someone from harm, a person is negligent and has breached their duty of care, thereby making them liable for the harm done.

 What is Negligence?